Git-Aarya/Gym-Tracker/README.md

 * **🔒 Offline First:** All data is stored locally.
 No internet connection or account needed.
 Your data is private and always available.
 * **🔄 Persistent Workouts:** Start a workout and navigate away.
 A "Return to Workout" button brings you right back to your active session.
 * **🏋️ Customizable Templates:** Create, edit, and save detailed workout presets, including exercises, sets, reps, weights, and rest times.
+New sets added to templates now correctly initialize with independent default values (e.g., 8 reps, 10 kg/22 lbs).
 * **🏃 Cardio & Weight Training:** Log both weightlifting (sets, reps, weight) and cardio exercises (duration).
 * **⏱️ Live Rest Timer:** An automatic timer with sound notifications appears after each set to keep your workout on track.
+* **📊 Dynamic Unit Conversion:** Seamlessly switch between Metric (kg) and Imperial (lbs) units.
+All weight inputs and displays in active workouts and templates instantly update to reflect your chosen unit.
+Default weights for new exercises/sets also adjust accordingly (10 kg or 22 lbs).
 * **📈 Advanced Progress Analytics:**
     * **Workout Calendar:** A visual calendar highlights your completed workout days.
     * **Body Weight Tracker:** Log your body weight and visualize your progress on a line graph.